 Co-Chair

-In 2022 I became joint Chair with Joella Melville.
-I see myself as a parent advocate first and foremost; someone who can understand and empathise with the families who are affected by Niemann-Pick diseases, and as such in the role of Chair I hope to help set the direction of the charity ensure that we strive to do the best for those affected by Niemann-Pick diseases and ensure that nobody feels alone during their diagnostic journey.
+I have been a Trustee of NPUK since 2009 and was honoured to take on the role of Co-Chair with Joella Melville in 2022.
+I see myself as a parent advocate first and foremost; someone who can understand and empathise with the families who are affected by Niemann-Pick diseases.
+As a co-Chair my aim is to help shape the direction of the charity ensuring we always strive to provide the best possible support for those affected by Niemann-Pick diseases and ensure that nobody feels alone on their journey.

 Joella Melville